Doing it on your own?

 Traveling domestically within the United States?
 Delta may be a good option for your trip!
 Learn more about this airline’s booking process and requirements in our Guide to Booking Delta Airlines Pet Travel.

 Moving a pet to Australia or within Australia will most likely lead you to Qantas as a recommended air travel option.
 Qantas offers a high level of care to traveling pets with their dedicated staff and facilities, which is why it isn’t surprising that it often appears as a safe option for unsure owners.
 You can begin planning your pet’s trip by reading our Qantas booking guide!

 There are some unique rules for booking pet travel with Emirates Airlines.
 For example, while regular domesticated cats and dogs aren’t permitted in the cabin, falcons are allowed to travel in-cabin between specific locations.
 To help you navigate through these unique rules and booking processes, we created a simplified guide for booking your falcon (or other pet) with Emirates Airlines.

 With over 130,000 pets moved in 2017, United Airlines operates the biggest domestic pet cargo program in the United States.
 Whether you're moving coast-to-coast or across the pond, we’ve put together this simple guide to booking pet travel on United Airlines to explain the steps for making a reservation.
-Note: Although United is not currently accepting bookings for cargo, you can still make reservations for in-cabin pets.

 Think you'd rather hire a professional for your pet's move?
 Our experts offer complimentary consultations!